The Origin of Rudolph the Red-Nosed Reindeer and How It Relates to Montgomery Ward

 Do you know the origin of this cute story?
 I never gave it much thought until I decided to write this post.
-I'll be happy to share some background information with you that you can casually mention at your next get together with family or friends.
+I'll be happy to share some background information with you so that you can casually mention it at your next get together with family or friends.
 They will be impressed by your seemingly endless knowledge.
 (Smile)

 He provided a catalog out of which they could select their purchases.
 Most of the items would have been shipped by train back in the early days.
-Those catalogs eventually became large "wish books" from which people could see fashions and dream of items that they might someday like to own.
+Those catalogs eventually became large "wish books" from which people could see fashions and dream of items that they might like to own someday.

-The first retail store was opened in 1926 in Indiana and eventually expanded to become a department store chain in many towns and cities all across the United States of America.
+The first retail store opened in 1926 in Indiana.
+It eventually expanded to become a department store chain in many towns and cities all across the United States of America.
 From one store and in only two years time Montgomery Ward stores numbered 244.
 They kept growing exponentially after that.
 Their main competitor was the Sears Roebuck and Company.

-What does all this have to do with Rudolph the Red Nosed Reindeer?
+What does all this have to do with Rudolph the Red-Nosed Reindeer?

 Robert L. May